My Mom's eggs benedict with cheese sauce is a perfect Christmas morning (or any morning) breakfast, or supper for that matter!

 Today I'll share one of my Mom's specialties: eggs benedict with cheese sauce.

 This is everyone's favorite when sleeping over at her house, she's a great cook and this recipe is out-of-this-world tasty!
 Most eggs benedict recipes use a traditional hollandaise sauce, but Mom has always used a basic cheese sauce, which we all like much better.
 It's best with a ham slice, but if I don't have any, it's still good without.
 Or you could also use bacon or whatever breakfast meat makes your heart happy.
 (If you don't have a good local source for safe, healthy meat, then you could get some here.)

-Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes (all I see online are non-stick, no thanks!), but other times she'd just fry them in butter or bacon grease, which is what I do.
+Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes.
+(All I see online are non-stick poaching pans though, no thanks!
+So you could use this method instead.)
+Usually though, she'd just fry them in butter or bacon grease, which is what I do.
 It's faster and really doesn't matter since they'll be covered in cheese sauce anyway!

 We'll sometimes make this eggs benedict with cheese sauce for a special Christmas morning breakfast, but it's easy enough for everyday.
 We also have it for a quick supper sometimes.

 Eggs Benedict with Cheese Sauce